usagitoneko97/klara/A3.LVN/readme.md

-LVN then constructs the textual string **"0 + 1"** as a hash key to perform lookup.
+LVN then constructs the textual string **"0 + 1"** as a hash key to perform a lookup.
 It will fail since there is no previous insertion.
 LVN then creates an entry of **"0 + 1"** and assigns the value to `"a"`.
-The final step for one expression is to create an entry for variable at the left-hand side. *Keep in mind that variable(s) at the left-hand side will always be assigned a new value number.* That is, LVN creates an entry for `"a"` and assign new value number namely `2`.
+The final step for one expression is to create an entry for the variable at the left-hand side. *Keep in mind that variable(s) at the left-hand side will always be assigned a new value number.* That is, LVN creates an entry for `"a"` and assigns new value number namely `2`.

-Moving on the second expression, lvn will perform the same step as above.
+Moving on the second expression, LVN will perform the same step as above.

 ![lvnSecond](https://github.com/usagitoneko97/python-ast/blob/master/A2.LVN/resources/lvnSecond.svg)

-Because of textual string `"2 - 3"` is not found in the hash map, it will perform the exact step as above.
+Because of textual string `"2 - 3"` is not found in the hashmap, it will perform the exact step as above.

 On the third expression,

 ![lvnThird](https://github.com/usagitoneko97/python-ast/blob/master/A2.LVN/resources/lvnThird.svg)

-Now because of string `"0 + 1"` is found in the hash, lvn will replace the expression on the right with result of `"0 + 1"`, namely a.
+Now because of string `"0 + 1"` is found in the hash, LVN will replace the expression on the right with the result of `"0 + 1"`, namely a.

 ![lvnReplaced](https://github.com/usagitoneko97/python-ast/blob/master/A2.LVN/resources/lvnReplaced.svg)

 ## The python implementation
-To get started easily, consider only assignment of binary operation, (`binOp` in python ast)
+To get started easily, consider the only assignment of binary operation, (`binOp` in python ast)
 ### Data structure and local variable used
-For the sake of simplicity, we will used **2 hash map** (dictionary in python), 1 for storing the corresponding value number to the variable, and 1 for storing the textual string like `"2 - 3"`.
-We also need a local variable to keep track of the current assigned value number.
+For the sake of simplicity, we will use **2 hash map** (dictionary in python), 1 for storing the corresponding value number to the variable, and 1 for storing the textual string like `"2 - 3"`.
+We also need a local variable to keep track of the currently assigned value number.

-### Dealing with abstract syntax tree
+### Dealing with an abstract syntax tree
 There is 3 ast node that we should look out for.

 ---